ArttuPuttonen/Ohjelmoinnin_syventavat_tekniikat_2025/project/README.md

 to run the application you can use the following command:

 mvn exec:java -Dexec.mainClass="tamk.tehtava.Today" -Dexec.args="listevents"

+/////////////////////////////////////////////////////////////////
+If the application is build using mvn clean package (JAR), the same basic "listevents" version of the program can be run with:

+java -jar target/Today-1.0-SNAPSHOT-shaded.jar listevents

+Note: The jar example is assuming that the .jar file name has not been changed from the default

 ## Command Line Options and Subcommands